patternfly/patternfly/src/patternfly/components/FileUpload/examples/FileUpload.md

     {{#> input-group}}
       {{#> input-group-item input-group-item--IsFill=true}}
         {{> file-upload-text-input
+          form-control--IsReadonly="true"
-          file-upload-text-input--aria-label="Drag and drop a file or upload one" file-upload-text-input--attribute=(concat 'readonly placeholder="Drag and drop a file or upload one" aria-describedby="' file-upload--id '-browse"')
+          file-upload-text-input--aria-label="Drag and drop a file or upload one" file-upload-text-input--attribute=(concat 'placeholder="Drag and drop a file or upload one" aria-describedby="' file-upload--id '-browse"')
           }}
       {{/input-group-item}}
       {{#> input-group-item}}